City Hall Plaza renovation

 - the historical legacy of the original design, and

-- recent experiments on the plaza over the last five years, including Boston Seasons, Lunch on the Lawn, the City Hall lobby renovation, and the exterior lighting installation.
+- recent experiments on the plaza over the last five years.
+These include Boston Seasons, Lunch on the Lawn, the City Hall lobby renovation, and the exterior lighting installation.

 The success of Boston Seasons on City Hall Plaza — including Boston Winter and The Patios — has shown the space’s potential.
-It has also shown the need for infrastructure improvements and system upgrades to sustain events of all sizes.
-This includes work to improve accessibility and access to power, water, and data.
-We want to ensure long-term success for the City, event organizers, and vendors.
+It has also shown the need for infrastructure improvements.
+We need system upgrades to sustain events of all sizes.
+These include improving accessibility and access to power, water, and data.
+We want to ensure long-term success for the City, event organizers, and vendors

-Creating a sustainable City Hall Plaza that meets the City's environmental goals is one of the key parts of the Plaza renovation, and this renovation will make City Hall Plaza one of Boston's signature civic spaces environmentally sustainable, meeting Boston's resilience standards.
-The renovation includes an increase in permeable surfaces that will soak up stormwater, planning ahead for severe weather in downtown Boston.
-The design also includes 100 new trees, improving the shade, scale and air quality of the Plaza.
-Fifty lights will be replaced with efficient LED technology, and 22,500 feet of granite and brick paving will be reused or recycled.
+Creating a sustainable City Hall Plaza that meets the City's environmental goals is one of the key parts of the Plaza renovation.
+This renovation will make City Hall Plaza one of Boston's signature civic spaces environmentally sustainable.
+We’re meeting Boston's resilience standards.
+The renovation includes an increase in permeable surfaces that will soak up stormwater.
+Our goal is to plan ahead for severe weather in downtown Boston.
+The design also includes 100 new trees.
+These trees will improve the shade, scale, and air quality of the Plaza.
+Fifty lights will be replaced with efficient LED technology.
+We will also reuse and recycle 22,500 feet of granite and brick paving.